ston-fi/tonlib-sys/README.md

 # Rust Bindings for tonlibjson Library

 This repository contains the Rust bindings for tonlib library (https://github.com/ton-blockchain/ton), allowing developers to use tonlib functionality in their Rust applications.
+Starting from version 2024.6.1, this project depends on a forked version of ton instead of the original  (https://github.com/ston-fi/ton).
+This change was made to address urgent fixes and potential future needs.

 ## Features
 * Uses Cmake to build tonlibjson_static by default.